-We have an amazing artist, Spramani Elaun who will be doing presentations on cultivating a love of art for traveling families.
-She will also be doing several art workshops throughout each day for both kids and adults, focusing on art that is portable for travel and using travel as your artistic inspiration!
+We have an amazing artist, Spramani Elaun who will be holding an Open Art space for kids (and adults) to come in and do self-directed art projects through the day.
+Spramani will also be giving presentations on cultivating a love of art for traveling families, and several art workshops throughout each day focusing on art that is portable for travel and using travel as your artistic inspiration!

 Our children’s coordinator, Theresa Bovenzi, will be incorporating fun activities for the 5 and over crowd both indoors and out.
-Workshops will cover a full spectrum of adventure, culture, movement, music, and art.
-Children can expect to be thoroughly engaged with a wide range of activities from exploring the local flora and fauna on an eco hike, to learning songs from cultures around the world, to playing games in the nearby park.
+Workshops will cover a full spectrum of adventure, culture, movement, music, art, and technology.
+Children can expect to be thoroughly engaged with a wide range of activities from exploring the local flora and fauna on an eco hike, to learning songs from cultures around the world, to playing games in the nearby park, to learning new skills.

 Local artists, mentors, and instructors will share their knowledge of local First Nations history and culture, experimenting and jamming with musical instruments, learning new styles of dance from different cultures, and playing games from all around the world.

 Older kids will enjoy hands-on educational workshops from Minecraft hacking, to songwriting, video production, and more!

 Children will have the opportunity to take in some of the uniquely Okanagan resources that downtown Penticton has to offer such as the Penticton Art Gallery, Ikeda Japanese Gardens, beautiful Okanagan Beach, SS Sicamous Heritage Park, and Hoodoo Adventures Indoor Climbing Gym.